bhklab/med-imagetools/README.md

-# imgtools: transparent and reproducible medical image processing pipelines in Python
+# med-imagetools: transparent and reproducible medical image processing pipelines in Python
-Go from messy dataset to analysis-ready Nrrd/NIfTI files in 1 command.
+From messy TCIA folders to deep learning ready Nrrd/NiFTIs in one line.

 ## Installation
 ```